Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Depending on how you look at it, Joffrey's face looks like a Wight's, since the blue of his eyes show off more.

 Cersei's utterly insane fury at Tyrion is rather unnerving in itself.
-Throughout all four seasons she has rarely risen above an unpleasant Big Bad Wannabe with delusions of talent and intelligence, but as she watches her son die in her arms and is led to believe Tyrion is responsible she completely snaps and starts shrieking for him to be arrested like a madwoman, her homicidal expression letting the audience know she is going to fucking end Tyrion if it's the last thing she does.
+Throughout all four seasons she has rarely risen above an unpleasant Big Bad Wannabe with delusions of talent and intelligence, but as she watches her son die in her arms and is led to believe Tyrion is responsible she completely snaps and starts shrieking for him to be arrested like a madwoman, literally spitting with impotent rage, her homicidal expression letting the audience know she is going to fucking end Tyrion if it's the last thing she does.

 The whole "reenactment" of the War of the Five Kings during Joffrey's wedding.
 Watching five dwarfs essentially humiliate themselves before the crowd and trivializing all the death and destruction that the war had brought into a comedy for Joffrey's own sick enjoyment is quite unnerving.